YaelBenShalom/Turtlebot3-SLAM-from-scratch/nuturtle_description/README.md

 # Nuturtle Description
-URDF files for Nuturtle Turtlebot3.
+URDF files for my_turtlebot3 - a differential drive robot, based on the tutlebot3_burger model.
-* `roslaunch nuturtle_description load.launch` to see the robot in rviz.
+* run `roslaunch nuturtle_description load.launch` to see my_turtlebot3 in rviz.